Peeragogy/Peeragogy.github.io/practice.md

 which commonly occurring, interconnected, elements of an optative design are refined until they can be described in terms of a simple template.
-Indeed, thought of as a design pattern, can be understood as an up-to-date revision of Alexander’s @alexander1977pattern [p.
+Indeed, thought of as a design pattern, can be understood as an up-to-date revision of Alexander’s [1, p.
 99].
 It *decentralizes the process of learning and enriches it through contact with many places and people* – in interconnected networks that may reach all over the world.
 Importantly, while people involved in a peeragogical